manjeetsaggi/drupal-6-modules/og_forum/README.txt

   forum module as starting points.

 --CREDITS--
-  Ryan Constantine (Drupal ID rconstantine) is the current Maintainer and the fellow who got OG forums working with site-wide forums, and made OG forums publicly viewable based on Admin and Group Owner settings.
+  Ryan Constantine (Drupal ID rconstantine) & Paul Booker (Glaxstar) are the current Maintainer and the fellow who got OG forums working with site-wide forums, and made OG forums publicly viewable based on Admin and Group Owner settings.

   Darren Oh is the previous maintainer and current co-maintainer.

-  Original author: Károly Négyesi

   Historical thanks to:
   Evan Leeson of Catalyst Creative for sponsorship of 4.7 port and